semaphoreci/docs/docs/ci-cd-environment/job-environment.md

 ---
-Description: This guide describes how jobs can be isolated in a self-hosted environment.
+Description: This guide describes how commands in a job are executed and how jobs can be isolated in a self-hosted environment.
 ---

-# Self-hosted job environment isolation
+# Job environment

+The commands in a job are executed differently depending on the operating system where the Semaphore agent is running:

+- On Linux, a new PTY session is created at the beginning of every job, and all the commands are executed in that session.
+- On Windows, a PTY session is not used and each command is executed in a new PowerShell process with `powershell -NonInteractive -NoProfile`.

+!!! info "Alias usage on Windows"
+    On Windows, each command in a job is executed in a new non-interactive PowerShell process without profiles, so the only way to have aliases available to commands is through PowerShell modules.

+## Job isolation

 Even though some use cases might benefit from jobs sharing the same environment, a clean environment for each and every job might be needed for others.

-## Using docker containers
+### Using docker containers

 Using docker containers is the fastest approach available.
 Creating, starting, stopping, and destroying docker containers is a very fast operation, especially if you cache your docker images in the machine running the agent.